thisguy002/mini-apps/README.md

 ## Overview

-A monorepo showcasing the best mini-apps and demo projects I've built over the past few years.
-Most were developed during my professional roles, while others were created during technical interviews or as personal side projects.
+A monorepo showcasing the best apps and projects I've built over the past few years.
+Some were developed during my professional roles, while others were created during technical interviews or as personal side projects.

-## Mini-Apps
+## Apps built for clients

+- [Myria Samples App](/myria-samples-app/).
+A Typescript application for the Myria ecosystem.
+Includes practical examples for creating projects, launching NFT collections, and minting assets using the `myria-core-sdk`.
+Built while working at Myria.

+- [OMG Network Samples App](/omgnetwork-samples-app/).
+A JavaScript application demonstrating usage of the `omg-js` library.
+Covers deposits, wallet-to-wallet transfers, exits, UTXO management, and challenging invalid exits.
+Built during my time at OMG Network.

+- [Hive](/hive/).
+A set of web apps for Hive ecosystem.
+Contains implementation for blockchain explorers and governance/proposal systems.
+Built while managing a Hive validator node.

+## Side projects, demos, experiments

 - [Hyperliquid API](/hyperliquid-api/).
 A Hyperliquid API documentation, optimized for OpenAPI and Mintlify.